Lie-transform derivation of oscillation-center quasilinear theory

-where $\Delta(\omega_{0} - {\bf k}\bdot{\bf v})$ is a narrow window function \cite{Dewar:1973} that equals unity at resonance and decreases rapidly to zero as we move out of resonance.
+is defined in terms of the Heaviside step function ${\sf H}$, with the window width $\Delta\omega$ assumed to be much smaller than any spectral features of the perturbed electrostatic potential $\Phi_{1}$.
 Hence, Eq.~(\ref{eq:H1_S1}) yields the differential equation for the non-resonant first-order oscillation-center scalar field $\ov{S}_{1}$:

 By using the formal solution (\ref{eq:fg_sol}), we readily find the solution